openscd/open-scd/StartFromTemplate.md

 Dear user of OpenSCD,

-You are about to enter the deepest rabbit holes of IEC 61850-6.
-Be sure to not get lost :).

 If you are looking at this section of the wiki your job is probably the definition of a data model.
 For most users this means the translation of an existing signal list to IEC 61850 data model references.

 The difference between a signal list and the data model defined in the IEC 61850, however, is that the data model is a hierarchical structure with the following levels: